-Activities are grouped and described under eight work packages (WP).
+Activities have been grouped and described under eight work packages (WP).
 These consist of six research WPs (WP2-7) complemented with a work package on project management (WP1) and another one on capacity building, dissemination and end-user involvement (WP8).
-In addition, several cross-cutting processes will be considered throughout all WP's, as shown on the left of the WP scheme.
-Integrated cross-cutting processes are divided in two groups: one on socio-cultural aspects and a second group on institutional capacity and ownership.
-This logical sequence is indicated in the work package flow chart given below (Figure 4), and is also reflected in the timelines occupied by the different work packages, as indicated in the project Gantt Chart of Section 1.3.4. and the work package description of Section 1.3.5.
+In addition, several cross-cutting processes have been considered throughout all WP's, as shown on the work package flow chart given below.

-WP1 will implement an efficient and effective project management and coordination.
-It includes reporting to the European Commission, facilitation internal and external communication, performing a quality control check on project outputs and manage the project budget.
-Under WP1, also potential conflicts are moderated and cultural and gender issues assessed.
+WP1 has dealt with project management and coordination.
+It included reporting to the European Commission, facilitation of internal and external communication, performance of quality control checks on project outputs and management of the project budget.
+Additionally, potential conflicts have been moderated and cultural and gender issues assessed.

-In WP2, a multi-disciplinary assessment of the context will be done for the case studies (as shown in Figure 4) across sectors, scales and disciplines.
-For those disciplines where no or insufficient information is available (see backbone projects, chapter 3), a rapid assessment will be done at the case study level based on a range of well-developed and tested tools for rapid assessment such as those developed by ICRAF and IWMI for multi-functional landscapes, many of them are community-based.
-It will result in an analysis of opportunities and constraints for landscape functioning, livelihood and culture and institutional arrangements.
+WP2 has carried out a multi-disciplinary assessment of the context for the case studies across sectors, scales and disciplines.
+For those disciplines where no or insufficient information was available, a rapid assessment has been done at the case study level based on a range of well-developed and tested tools for rapid assessment such as those developed by ICRAF and IWMI for multi-functional landscapes, many of which are community-based.
+This has resulted in an analysis of opportunities and constraints for landscape functioning, livelihood and culture and institutional arrangements.
 The latter includes the reason behind the often insufficient enforcement and implementation of environmental policies at the meso-scale.
-For this purpose, a participatory review is done of the prevailing policies and action plans such as local development plans, National Adaptation Programs for Action (NAPA), food security strategies, nature conservation plans, and water resources management plans, etc. Finally, WP2 will assess the potential of novel, though internationally widely accepted concepts for operational management, including "ecosystem goods and services" and "vulnerability and adaptation".
+For this purpose, a participatory review has been done of the prevailing policies and action plans such as local development plans, National Adaptation Programs for Action (NAPA), food security strategies, nature conservation plans, and water resources management plans, etc. Finally, WP2 has assessed the potential of novel, though internationally wide accepted concepts for operational management, including "ecosystem goods and services" and "vulnerability and adaptation".

-Despite the different, though interlinked content, the work packages WP3-WP6 will follow a similar implementation pathway.
-Firstly, a review is made of the available tools, strategies and processes.
-In a next step, opportunities and challenges are identified as well as the requirements for effective implementation of strategies and tools.
-After matching the above, promising tools and strategies are selected, adapted to the requirements for sub-national INRM and tested at the case study.
-As will described below (see 'case study driven approach'), work in WP3-WP6 will be integrated with the main objective to achieve an integrated set of tools and strategies which fit prevailing policies and which contributes to the implementation of case study priorities.
+Despite the different, though interlinked content, work packages WP3 to 6 have followed a similar implementation pathway.
+Firstly, a review of the available tools, strategies and processes has been made.
+In a next step, opportunities and challenges have been identified, as well as the requirements for effective implementation of strategies and tools.
+After matching the above, promising tools and strategies have been selected, adapted to the requirements for sub-national INRM and tested at the case study.

-WP7 has multiple phases.
-In order to maximize the inter-comparison between case studies, in WP7, from the inception phase, guidance on the setup and harmonization of concrete case study work plans is provided without loosing the case study specific focus and associated flexibility.
-Experience to do so is gained from two FP7 'twinning' projects in which the coordinator has a key involvement, namely WETwin and Twin2Go.
-In the next phase, WP7 will develop the operational framework and concept of the toolbox, which is applied and adapted to the case-study context in close cooperation with WP3-WP6.
-The operational framework will develop approaches to address issues of multi-level decision-making, uptake and ownership of tools and strategies, empowerment of sub-national authorities and better cooperation, exchange of information by authorities and communities.
-Furthermore, WP7 will develop methodologies to evaluate the operational performance of tools and strategies for natural resources management based on their suitability (fit-for-purpose), sustainability, cultural acceptance, impact on livelihood and landscape functioning and cost-effectiveness.
-In a final phase, WP7 serves as a synthesis WP and will compile the tools and strategies into the toolbox.
-WP7 will also draw lessons and provide practical guidance for case-study end-users and as well for international platforms and institutes (in cooperation with WP8).
+WP7 included multiple phases.
+In order to maximize the inter-comparison between case studies, in WP7, from the inception phase, guidance on the setup and harmonization of concrete case study work plans was provided without loosing the case study specific focus and associated flexibility.
+Experience to do so had been gained from two FP7 'twinning' projects in which the coordinator had a key involvement, namely WETwin and Twin2Go.
+In a next phase, WP7 developed the operational framework and concept of the toolbox, which was then applied and adapted to the case-study context in close cooperation with WP3-WP6.
+The operational framework then contributed to develop approaches to address issues of multi-level decision-making, uptake and ownership of tools and strategies, empowerment of sub-national authorities and better cooperation, exchange of information by authorities and communities.
+Furthermore, WP7 has developed methodologies to evaluate the operational performance of tools and strategies for natural resources management based on their suitability (fit-for-purpose), sustainability, cultural acceptance, impact on livelihood and landscape functioning and cost-effectiveness.
+In a final phase, WP7 has served as a synthesis WP and has contributed to compile the tools and strategies into the toolbox.

-WP8 finally will focus on dissemination, capacity building and end-user involvement.
-It will apply the communication and dissemination methodologies developed in WP7.
-The main expected outcome is the empowerment of sub-national authorities through the adoption of new tools and strategies for natural resources management, multi-faceted capacity building, institutional development, strong stakeholder engagement and improved instruments for cooperation and communication between authorities across sectors and scales and communities.
-An important outcome of WP8 is the aim to integrate the project's outcomes in the short- to long-term work plans of both case study authorities and institutes as well as international platforms and institutes.
-Although the latter is challenging, an effective impact of AFROMAISON is expected both at case study level and with international platforms and institutions given the strong networks of the consortium at international, national, sub-national and local scale.
-In addition to the networks and dissemination products of the consortium partners, additional networking and capacity building will be provided in order to spread the outcomes of AFROMAISON further.
+Finally, WP8 has focused on dissemination, capacity building and end-user involvement.
+It has applied the communication and dissemination methodologies developed in WP7.
+The main outcome aimed at was the empowerment of sub-national authorities through the adoption of new tools and strategies for natural resources management, multi-faceted capacity building, institutional development, strong stakeholder engagement and improved instruments for cooperation and communication between authorities across sectors and scales and communities, to be included in the short- to long-term work plans of both case study authorities and institutes as well as international platforms and institutes.